 Al Janadriyah Village is a huge area, covering over 1.5 sq km of land.
 It’s is divided into sections according to the different Provinces of Saudi Arabia such as: Jizan (Gazan), Asir, Riyadh, Hail, Tabuk, Eastern Province, Makkah, Medinah, Taif, Al Baha, Qassim, and Najran.
 Each Province area has buildings which are replicas of the architectural style typical to said region.

-Each year there’s also visiting country at the festival and in 2016 it will be Germany.
-Germany will have their own cultural pavilion at Janadriyah, all the info and their program can be found here: Germany at Janadriyah
+Each year there’s also visiting country at the festival and in 2017 Guest country is Egypt.
+Egypt will have their own cultural pavilion at Janadriyah.

 In addition to the province areas, Janadriyah showcases also the largest governmental organizations such as National Guard Health affairs, Ministry of Agriculture, Saudi Ports Authority, Saudi Tourism and Heritage and many others.
 Additionally various social projects, non profit organizations, private companies and charity foundations are present.